Carding or Combing Wool; goodbye slubs

 img_1306

 When bringing the top card back to pass again, overlap only the top & bottom fiber, not the metal teeth.
-Drape the TOP fiber back onto teeth of BOTTOM card, using hand to press & secure it down before you pull down & away.
-You are looking at the brushed out tuft of fiber and overlapping it down to help remove any additional debris with a 2nd brush pass.
 Start near the tips – as you would with long tangled head of hair.
 Work your way up nearer the metal teeth.
+Flip and pass the wool from one carder to the other until all the wool has been combed.
+At some point, the wool hanging off the carder is smooth and – usually – slub free.

-img_1329 img_1310 Finish a few brush passes and set down the carders.
-Grasp all the wool hanging off the teeth, or ~ if it’s heavy loaded, separate half~ and holding firmly, gently begin to pull fiber out.
-This leaves most all the debris or slubs within the wire teeth.
+Finish a few brush passes and set down the carders.
+Grasp all the wool hanging off the teeth, or ~ if it’s heavy loaded, grasp only a portion ~ and holding firmly, gently begin to pull fiber out.
+Sometimes it helps to lift stubborn wool OFF the teeth, then lightly drag it over teeth again to comb out the slubs.
+Most of the debris and slubs remain within the wire teeth.
 DON’T LET GO OF WOOL YET.
 Check it first.

 • You should end up with a clean stack of what I call “Puffs.”